 Lab work is commonly carried out in plates, yet Benchling (previously) did not provide users with sufficient tools for modeling and capturing data in plate-based work.
 While the concept of a plate entity in Benchling did exist, it lacked the ability to communicate content information, and capture rich metadata that ultimately aids in experimental analysis.
 Scientists rarely modeled plates in Benchling despite their ubiquity in the lab.
 Instead they relied on point solution tools, Excel, or simple tables to achieve their goals.

-Visualizing experimental design - Scientists need to plan in advance how a plate will be filled.
+Visualizing experimental design - scientists need to plan in advance how a plate will be filled.
 This planning involves: arranging the contents, setting the volume, and capturing concentration values so that come time of execution (pipetting liquid into wells) the likelihood of error is reduced.

-Capture metadata for experimental analysis - During downstream analysis, scientists rely on well-level metadata such as sample identity, conditions, and additional context to interpret results and understand how different variables may have influenced the outcome.
+Capture metadata for experimental analysis - during downstream analysis, scientists rely on well-level metadata such as sample identity, conditions, and additional context to interpret results and understand how different variables may have influenced the outcome.

 Documents capturing customer complaints and user research anecdotes regarding plates date all the way back to 2018.
 As a result, both users and internal customer success teams have developed various workarounds that result in duplicated data and fragmented workflows.